Beliavsky/Fortran-Tools/README.md

 [pyplot-fortran](https://github.com/jacobwilliams/pyplot-fortran): generate plots from Fortran using Python's matplotlib.pyplot, by Jacob Williams

+[SPLASH](https://github.com/danieljprice/splash): visualisation tool for Smoothed Particle Hydrodynamics (SPH) simulations in one, two and three dimensions, developed mainly for astrophysics, by Daniel Price et al. It uses a command-line menu but data can be manipulated interactively in the plotting window.
+SPLASH can also be used as a standalone plotting tool for any kind of tabulated or image data from ascii, csv or .fits files.

 ### Preprocessors
 [f90 do nest](https://github.com/hattom/f90_do_nest): Python script to generated deeply nested do loops in Fortran, by Thomas Hayward-Schneider.
 It will generate "classical" nested do/enddo in f90code.F90 and also a do concurrent version in f90code_conc.F90.